 Georgia Tech has committed significant resources to ensure your day-to-day safety and to prepare for and respond effectively in the event of an emergency.
-GT Housing takes a leading role in this effort:
+Georgia Tech Housing takes a leading role in this effort:

 - We supply a comprehensive emergency plan for all residence halls and take part in campus-wide planning and training exercises.

-- Housing works closely with the GT Police Department.
+- Housing works closely with the Georgia Tech Police Department.
 See safety best practices and reporting crime below.

 - The county Fire Marshall regularly inspects residence halls which are equipped with fire safety devices; fire drills are scheduled regularly.